cpina/qnetload/README.md

 Then qnetload should be in your path (probably installed in /usr/local/bin) and can be executed just typing qnetload on the command line.

-If it doesn't work for you feel free to contact me (carles@pina.cat) or open a Github issue.
+If it doesn't work for you feel free to contact me (carles@pina.cat) or open a GitHub issue.
 Please include the output of the commands.

 ### Other distributions
-qnetload should work with any Linux distribution if git (to make it easier to fetch, or use the "Download" option on Github), cmake and Qt5 are available.
+qnetload should work with any Linux distribution if git (to make it easier to fetch, or use the "Download" option on Github), cmake and Qt6 are available.

-Try using your package management to install Qt5 (some equivalent of "sudo apt-get install qtbase5-dev" and then follow the steps in the "Debian and Ubuntu" section.
+Try using your package management to install Qt6 (some equivalent of "sudo apt-get install qt6-base-dev" and then follow the steps in the "Debian and Ubuntu" section.

-qnetload would work with any system providing that the file /proc/net/dev has the same structure as Linux.
+qnetload would work with any system providing that the file `/proc/net/dev` has the same structure as Linux.

 ## Screenshots
 ![qnetload](docs/images/qnetload-speed-tooltip.png)